 MSx Endpoints is a Microsoft Windows-based service and while the RMM platform will support a variety of older versions of the operating systems listed below, TPx business policy is to support only Operating System versions that are fully supported by the manufacturer.
 This is specifically to ensure that security and operational patches are available from the manufacturer.
-Without these patches, you put your businesses at significant additional risk of data loss and downtime due to a cyberattack.
-Furthermore, TPx would not be able to deliver a consistent and acceptable level of service for you without the support of the manufacturer.
+Without these patches, customers would put their businesses at significant additional risk of data loss and downtime due to a cyberattack.
+Furthermore, TPx would not be able to deliver a consistent and acceptable level of service for our customers without the support of the manufacturer.
 This policy also applies to Microsoft Office products.
 The following software versions are currently supported.

 - Desktops running Windows 8.1 and 10

 - Servers running Windows Server 2012 and newer

 - More information from vendor: https://support.microsoft.com/en-us/lifecycle/search

 - Microsoft Office 2013 and newer, and Office 365 ProPlus